1969 Major League Baseball postseason: Baltimore Orioles (AL) vs. New York Mets (NL)

 This was the fourth meeting between teams from Baltimore and New York City for a major professional sports championship, which previously occurred in the 1958 and 1959 NFL Championship Games, and Super Bowl III earlier in the year (in which the New York Jets famously upset the Baltimore Colts).
 Considered by many to be one of the biggest upsets in World Series history, the Mets shocked the 109-win Orioles in five games to win their first championship in franchise history, becoming the first expansion team to win a World Series.

 Mike Cuellar pitched a complete game as the Orioles took Game 1 by three runs.
 In Game 2, the Mets jumped out to an early lead thanks to a home run by Donn Clendenon, but the Orioles tied the game in the bottom of the seventh off an RBI single from Brooks Robinson.
-However, the Mets prevailed as an RBI single from Al Weis in the top of the ninth to put them in the lead for good.
-When the series moved to Queens for Game 3, the Mets shutout the Orioles, capped off by Nolan Ryan pitching the final 2 1/3 innings, earning Ryan a save in his only World Series appearance.
-In Game 4, Tom Seaver pitched a complete game through ten innings in a 2-1 Mets victory as an error by Orioles’ reliever Pete Richert allowed Rod Gaspar to score.
-In Game 5, the Orioles jumped out to an early 3–0 lead, however the Mets scored five unanswered runs in the sixth, seventh and eighth innings to take the lead for good, capped off by an RBI from Jerry Grote, which resulted in a rare double error by Baltimore’s Boog Powell and Eddie Watt.
+However, the Mets prevailed as an RBI single from Al Weis in the top of the ninth to put them in the lead for good, evening the series headed to Queens.
+In Game 3, the Mets shutout the Orioles to take the series lead for good, capped off by Nolan Ryan pitching the final 2 1/3 innings, earning Ryan a save in his only World Series appearance.
+In Game 4, Tom Seaver pitched a complete game through ten innings in a 2-1 Mets victory as an error by Orioles’ reliever Pete Richert allowed Rod Gaspar to score in the bottom of the tenth.
+In Game 5, the Orioles jumped out to an early 3–0 lead, however the Mets scored five unanswered runs across the sixth, seventh and eighth innings to take the lead for good, capped off by an RBI from Jerry Grote, which resulted in a rare double error by Baltimore’s Boog Powell and Eddie Watt.
 Jerry Koosman then silenced the Oriole bats in the top of the ninth to secure the title.

 Along with the New York Jets winning Super Bowl III earlier in the year against the Baltimore Colts, the New York metropolitan area had both World Series and Super Bowl champions in the same season or calendar year.
 The Mets would return to the World Series in 1973 as even greater underdogs than in 1969, but they would fall to the Oakland Athletics in seven games, becoming the second victim of an Athletics three-peat from 1972 to 1974.
 They would eventually win the World Series again in 1986 against the Boston Red Sox in seven games after being a strike away from elimination twice in Game 6.

 This was the first of three straight World Series appearances for the Orioles - the Orioles would redeem themselves the following year by defeating the Cincinnati Reds in five games to win their second title.
 They also made the World Series in 1971, but would fall to the Pittsburgh Pirates in seven games.